-- First shampoo your hair.
-Hair needs to be wet to shape finger waves.
+- First wash your hair.
+Hair needs to be wet in order to shape finger waves properly.

-- Work a generous amount of hair mousse through your wet hair.
-Best use a tail comb to work the styling mousse through your hair to achieve better hold of the finger waves.
+- Work a generous amount of through your wet hair.
+It’s best to use a tail comb so the mousse can be evenly distributed throughout your hair and can hold the finger waves in place better.

-- Create an accurate deep side parting.
-Next to the parting, separate a wide section of hair (about 2" wide) above your forehead.
-You will use this section of hair to form the finger waves.
+- Create a deep side part.
+Next to the part, separate a wide section of hair (about 2" wide) above your forehead.
+This section of hair will be used to form the finger waves.

-- Secure the base of each newly formed wave using one of the special finger wave clips.
+- Secure the base of each newly formed wave using a special finger wave clip.

-- Alternate between pushing your hair upwards or downwards to create the finger wave rows.
-Secure each row using a finger wave clip before shaping the next wave in the opposite direction.
+- Alternate between pushing your hair upwards or downwards, which is how to do the finger wave rows.
+Secure each row with a clip before shaping the next wave in the opposite direction.

 - The first time around, your finger waves may not be quite as perfect as you want them to be.
-Don’t worry, you get to practice as often as you like as long as the hair is wet.
+Don’t worry, you get to practice as often as you like as long as your hair is still wet.

 - Once you are happy with your finger wave hairstyle, allow your hair to air-dry before you remove the finger wave clips.